 Child abuse includes physical, sexual and emotional abuse, as well as neglect.
-You can read more about the signs of child abuse (link to NSPCC).
+You can read more about the signs of child abuse on the NSPCC website.

-You need not be sure that a person has been abused to report it - it is okay to report a suspicion.
+You do not need to be sure that a person has been abused to report it.
+It is okay to report a suspicion.
 You will be asked for your details when you report a potential safeguarding issue, but you can choose not to share them.